 Research and My Own Experiment

-There are volumes of research results which support the efficacy of low carb diets, and show that they do not raise the risk of coronary disease.
-Here's an example.
+There are volumes of research results that support the efficacy of low carb diets and show that they do not raise the risk of coronary disease.
+Here’s an example.

 The general consensus of these studies is that a low carbohydrate diet has the result of stabilizing and normalizing blood sugar and insulin levels, reducing triglycerides, improving the HDL to LDL cholesterol ratio, and making weight loss easier.

 I can say from experience this is exactly what happens.
 Several years ago, I decided to give a low carb diet a try.
 Before I started, I had my blood work done so I could see if the diet had any effect.

 For three months, I ate huge amounts of saturated fat – steaks, butter, cream cheese, hard cheese, all kinds of meat and chicken, eggs and whole milk dairy.
 I restricted all forms of sugar and starch and tried to keep my carbs below 30 grams per day.
 I ate no fruit, no starchy vegetables or grains of any kind.

 I would estimate that I was eating about 2800 calories per day.
 I am 5’3″, my work is not physically demanding and I’m female, so my total caloric requirements would work out to about 2300 calories a day.

 After 3 months, I had my blood work done again and compared the two.
 The table below shows the results.

 As you can see, every health factor improved significantly.
 I also lost 25 pounds, even though I didn’t exercise at all during this time.
 This experiment convinced me that the low carb diet was the healthiest way to eat.